danburonline/public-notes/000_inbox/notes/2024/Groups working on cognitive preservation.md

 ## Labs

-- Hebert Lab/BE Therapeutics (similar to SNSSLT-CP): <https://hebertlab.einsteinmedneuroscience.org> (lab closed?)
+- Hebert Lab/BE Therapeutics (similar to SNSSLT-CP): <https://hebertlab.einsteinmedneuroscience.org> (lab closed, now at ARPA-H focusing on stroke for now)